x74353/KeyJerk-Reactions/README.md

 <BR>

 ## Why is it named KeyJerk Reactions?
-It's a play on words with the phrase "knee-jerk reaction."
-A knee-jerk reaction is a quick, unthinking, reaction you have to something.
-"Knee" was changed to "Key" because you can use the keyboard to initiate a macOS Reaction using the script.
-How clever! 😉
+It's a play on words with the phrase "knee jerk reaction."
+A knee jerk reaction is a quick, unthinking, reaction you have to something.
+"Knee" was changed to "Key" because you can use the keyboard to initiate a macOS Reaction using the app.
+Clever, right? 😑
 <BR><BR>

-## Is KeyJerk Reactions Free?
+## Is KeyJerk Reactions Free & Safe to Use?
 Yes, it's 100% free.
 You can download and install KeyJerk Reactions on any compatible Mac for personal use.
 You may not redistribute for profit or otherwise sell KeyJerk Reactions in any form.
 There are no advertisements or in-app purchases in KeyJerk Reactions, nor are there any analytics or other 'spyware' type functions.
-KeyJerk Reactions.app is code-signed with a valid Apple Developer identity and is notarized by Apple.
+KeyJerk Reactions.app is code-signed with a valid Apple Developer ID and is notarized by Apple.

 If you want to show your appreciation and give a financial gift to support its development, you can do so [here](http://buymeacoffee.com/x74353).
 <BR><BR>